niiccnm/TokiKanri/README.md

 - **Main and Mini Views**: A main window provides a detailed view of all tracked programs, while a mini-window offers a compact, always-on-top view of the currently tracked application.
 - **System Tray Integration**: The application can be minimized to the system tray for unobtrusive operation.
 - **Activity-Based Tracking**: Automatically pauses the timer when no user activity is detected.
+- **Custom Display Names**: Rename tracked programs with custom display names that persist across application restarts.
+- **Media Mode**: Tracks window activity for media players without requiring user input, perfect for watching videos or listening to music.
+- **Media Playback Detection**: Optionally only tracks time when media is actually playing, using Windows Media Control API.
+- **Customizable Media Programs**: Add or remove programs that should be considered media players for Media Mode.
 - **Timer Controls**: You can reset timers for individual programs or for all tracked programs at once.
 - **Program Management**: Add new programs to the tracking list or remove existing ones.
 - **Always on Top**: Pin the window to keep it visible over other applications.